primev/mev-commit/contracts/README.md

 |-----------------------------|---------------------|-----------------------|-------------------|
 | Mar-12-2025 03:33:35 AM UTC | MevCommitMiddleware | MevCommitMiddlewareV2 | v1.1.0-middleware |

-## Core Contract Changelog
+## Mev-commit Chain Contract Changelog

-This changelog tracks "core" contract deployments on the mev-commit chain.
+This changelog tracks contract deployments on the mev-commit chain.
 This changelog is only valid from the `main` branch.

 ### Current Deployments